vizdata-f21/project-2-seven_of_hearts/proposal/proposal.md

 -   Data folder contains 3 data sets and a README file:
     -   course\_catalog.csv: All classes offered to undergraduates at Duke University in the Spring 2022 term.
-    -   building\_dist.csv: Distances between each building group
+    -   building\_distance.csv: Distances between each building group
-    -   building\_group.csv: The groups each building belongs to
+    -   building\_groups.csv: The groups each building belongs to
     -   README.md for data folder
     -   DukeHub3.0.png: Screenshot of our app
 -   Proposal Folder :